 Many of Prague’s metro stations are quite large, with several entrances spaced relatively far apart.
-This can often lead to confusion for tourists, especially at the central hubs such as Mustek or Muzeum: it is not enough to just get off at the right station; you must also choose the right way out to ground level, otherwise you can easily find yourself five or ten minutes’ walking distance from your destination.
+This can often confuse tourists, especially at the central hubs such as Mustek or Muzeum: it is not enough to get off at the right station; you must also choose the right way out to ground level.
+Otherwise, you can easily find yourself five or ten minutes walking distance from your destination.

 Taxi Tips: Be careful about using any of the taxis that cluster around hotel entrances, near famous landmarks and around train stations, as they’re known for ripping off tourists.
 If the hotel has its own fleet it might be a better option, though you still might pay a double price set for city taxis.
 The best option is to call, or book online, a reputable company like Prague Airport Transfers sro or AAA taxis, which offer fair prices.

-Line A is very useful for tourists, because it covers all the major areas of the city centre — Prague Castle, the Lesser Town, the Old Town and the New Town — as well as the main shopping area around Wenceslas Square.
+Line A is very useful for tourists because it covers all the major areas of the city centre — Prague Castle, the Lesser Town, the Old Town and the New Town — and the main shopping area around Wenceslas Square.

 When using public transport you are expected to give up your seat for the elderly and disabled.

-Metro Line A extended from Dejvická to Motol
+Metro Line Is Extended From Dejvická to Motol

 The opening of the new section is accompanied by changes in surface transport.
-Buses that used to go along Evropská Avenue to Dejvická Station are now terminated at Veleslavín Station, or Bořislavka Station.
-Among others, the tram line number 2 is cancelled.
+Buses that used to go along Evropská Avenue to Dejvická Station are now terminated at Veleslavín Station or Bořislavka Station.
+Among others, tram line number 2 is cancelled.
 Some stops will be renamed.

-It is assumed that a lot of passengers, especially those with larger amounts of luggage, will prefer to choose convenient transportation by taxi this year or will use their car from the Airport.
+It is assumed that many passengers, especially those with larger amounts of luggage, will prefer to choose convenient transportation by taxi this year or will use their car from the Airport.